ARCHIVES: HILCHOS TZNIYUS FOR MALES / HILCHOS TESHUVA

 2) If one needs to go somewhere and he isn’t sure if there will be immodestly clad women there or not, or if he has a valid reason to go to a place where there are such females, but he isn’t certain that he will have to gaze at them, he may go.
 (Taz Orach Chaim Siman 316:3 where he rules that if it isn’t a Pesik Reisha or even a Safek Pesik Reisha is permitted.
 However, see Hagahos Rav Akiva Eiger to Yoreh Deah Siman 87:6 where he argues.
 See also Biur Halacha Siman 316:3 Dibur Hamaschil V’lachen Yesh Lizaher)

 Of course, in any of the situations above where he is halachically permitted to go, if he finds himself having forbidden thoughts he must leave at once lest he transgress the prohibition of V’Nishmarta Mikol Davar Ra (Devarim 23:10) or worse transgressions Chas V’shalom.
 (Igros Moshe ibid)

 HALACHOS FOR SUNDAY , JULY 17, 2011

-1) It is permitted to speak with a female that is dressed modestly and appropriately, and one may look at her while talking, provided he does not get any enjoyment from seeing her.
+1) It is permitted for a male to speak with a female who is dressed modestly and appropriately, and one may look at her while talking, provided he does not get any enjoyment from seeing her.
 (Mishna Berura Siman 75:7)